Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Introduction

-Rice is a commonly consumed grain eaten by more than half of the world's population.
-There are more than thousands of rice varieties, and it is considered the second highest-produced crop, just after corn.
+Rice is a commonly consumed grain eaten by most of the world's population.
+There are many varieties of rice, and it is considered the second highest-produced crop, just after corn.

-Brown rice is a whole grain, consisting of carb-rich endosperm, nutritious germ, and fibrous bran, with only the outer husk removed, whereas white rice is a refined, polished grain, with the bran and germ removed, losing by this way most of the vitamins and minerals.
-It is believed by a number of people that brown rice is better with its nutritional germ and bran, but then again, white rice is mainly artificially enriched by vitamins and minerals to make up for the lack of them.
+Brown rice is a whole grain consisting of carb-rich endosperm, nutritious germ, and fibrous bran, with only the outer husk removed.
+In contrast, white rice is a refined, polished grain, with the bran and germ removed, losing by this way most of the vitamins and minerals.
+It is believed by a number of people that brown rice is better with its nutritional germ and bran, but then again, white rice is mainly artificially enriched with vitamins and minerals to make up for the lack of them.

 So which one is better and healthier?
 In order to find out the answer, let's have a little comparison to reveal the pros and cons of each one.